ALS sites have scared the pants off of you since muscle twitching comes up on them, and this is what’s been going on in

 Modern man doesn’t fight or flee.
 He sits and seethes, trembles and ruminates – over paying the bills and whether or not the creepy crawlies in his quadriceps means ALS and how long he has to live.

 No physical exertion means the stress hormones PERSIST, which means that the blood STAYS thick and sticky.

 Wouldn’t it be ironic if while you’re stressing over ALS and muscle twitching in your thigh, you drop from a heart attack?

-“The key point with benign fasciculations is that, for whatever reason, they occur but do not represent an ominous underlying condition,” explains Kristina Lafaye, MD, a board certified neurologist.
-She is also assistant clinical professor of neurology at Tulane University School of Medicine, and full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.
+“The key point with benign fasciculations is that, for whatever reason, they occur but do not represent an ominous underlying condition,” explains Kristina Lafaye, MD, a board certified neurologist and full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.